bismuthfoundation/Bismuth-FAQ/Hypernodes/HyperNodes_FAQ.md

 ## ROI
-- For every block on Bismuth mainnet there will be a reward of 0.8 $BIS for hypernodes
+- For every block on Bismuth mainnet there will be a reward of 2.4IS for hypernodes
-- Since there are 1440 blocks per day, that means a total reward for hypernodes of 1,152 $BIS per day
+- Since there are 1440 blocks per day, that means a total reward for hypernodes of 3,456 $BIS per day
-- The hypernode rewards per week are 8,064 $BIS, per month 34,560 $BIS and per year 420,480 $BIS.
+- The hypernode rewards per week are 24,192 $BIS, per month 103,680 $BIS and per year 1,261,440 $BIS.
 - Running a hypernode requires a collateral amount of minimum 10,000 $BIS.
-- We assume that there will be a total collateral amount of 1,000,000 $BIS (equivalent to 100 nodes with 10k collateral)
-- The return of investment (ROI) will in such a scenario be: 0.8% per week, 3.5% per month and 42.0% per year.
+- Total HN collateral as well as current ROI can be found at https://hypernodes.bismuth.live/?page_id=163
 - The ROI depends on the total amount of collateral.
-With a collateral less than 1m $BIS, the ROI will be higher.
-With a colateral higher than 1m $BIS, the ROI will be lower.
+The more the HNs, the lower the ROI.

 ## Hosting